 Altering Gene Regulation: Modifying Gene Expression for Better Performance

 Often, the most impactful insertions do not disrupt the gene itself but land in nearby regulatory regions.
-Retrotransposons carry their own powerful promoters and enhances genetic sequences that act like "on switches" for genes.
+Retrotransposons carry their own powerful promoters and enhancesgenetic sequences that act like "on switches" for genes.
 When a retrotransposon inserts upstream of a gene, it can take control of that gene's expression.
 This can lead to the gene being turned on in tissues where it is normally silent, being expressed at a much higher level, or being activated in response to new signals (Hayashi & Yoshida, 2009).
 This allows breeders to modify the expression of existing genes for better performance without changing the fundamental function of the protein itself.
 For instance, an insertion that boosts the expression of a gene for disease resistance could be tremendously valuable. gypsy-like retrotransposons are present and transcriptionally active in citrus genomes, with some showing high homology to retroelements in other species.
 The study also demonstrated that IRAPs based on these retrotransposons can serve as a new set of molecular markers to study genetic variability and map genes related to disease resistance (Bernet & Asins, 2003).A retrotransposon insertion that amplifies this gene's expression could confer a much more robust and durable resistance to a pathogen.

 Table 2 : Altering Gene Regulation: Modifying Gene Expression for Better Performance